mrlordkaj/i2cdevlib-pi/README.md

 # i2cdevlib-pi

-This is a forked version of `i2cdevlib`.
-Which ported in hope to runs smoothly on RaspberryPi devices.
-It inherits [The MIT license](LICENSE) from original project.

-Copyright 2012 Jeff Rowberg (i2cdevlib).

-Copyright 2019 Thinh Pham (wrapper and some of demos).

-## What I did
+The I2C Device Library (i2cdevlib) is a collection of uniform and well-documented classes to provide simple and intuitive interfaces to I2C devices, made by Jeff Rowberg.

 My effort is wrap whole of Jeff Rowberg's `i2cdevlib` from Arduino to run on RaspberryPi without (or minimum) tweaks of his code.
 Therefore, we will gain benefits of further update from the original project.

 I also made a simulation of Arduino `Serial` on linux `stdio` for easier debugging, and rewritten some of 3D demos.

-I only tested on my devices.
+I only tested on devices I already have.
 The testing progress are reported at [Supported Devices](#supported-devices) table.
 All contribution of coding or testing devices are welcome.

+## Copyright

+This project inherits [The MIT license](LICENSE) from original project.

+Copyright 2012 Jeff Rowberg (i2cdevlib).

+Copyright 2019 Thinh Pham (wrapper and some of demos).

 ## Installation